Let’s pretend I’m reviewing your art portfolio in person at a Portfolio Day event.

-I’ll start by asking you to take out your work– all your work, every single piece you brought.
-It’s a good idea to bring a little bit of everything.
+I’ll start by asking you to take out your work – all your work, every single piece you brought.
+Try to bring a minimum of 20 pieces of work.
+It’s a good idea to bring a little bit of everything you make.
+Don’t edit out too much.

-Some high school art teachers get very involved in helping their students prepare for art portfolio reviews.
+Some high school art teachers get very involved in helping their students prepare for an art portfolio review.
 Some parents do too.
-It’s great for them to help, but it can also make it easy for you to rely too much on their opinions.
+It’s great for them to help, but this help can also make it easy for you to rely too much on their opinions.

 Don’t give general instructions for portfolio preparation.
 Every school has unique instructions and they want to get a sense of your student.